jas6zhang/Pokedex-React-App/README.md

 #### Revisit your childhood and search for your favourite Pokemon, from gen 1 all the way to gen 8.

 #### Complete with battle statistics for competitive battlers, and interactive type logos.

+## To use, download folder, cd to directory, and npm start.